Bynder/gathercontent-wordpress-plugin/readme.txt

 Donate link:       http://www.gathercontent.com
 Tags               structured content, gather content, gathercontent, import, migrate, export, mapping, production, writing, collaboration, platform, connect, link, gather, client, word, production
 Requires at least: 3.8
-Tested up to:      4.5
+Tested up to:      4.6
-Stable tag:        2.6.47
+Stable tag:        3.0.0
 License:           GPL-2.0+
 License URI:       https://opensource.org/licenses/GPL-2.0

-The GatherContent Import plugin allows you to quickly import structured content from your GatherContent projects into your WordPress site.
+The GatherContent Import plugin allows you to quickly import structured content from your GatherContent projects into your WordPress site, as well as export your existing WordPress content to GatherContent.

 == Description ==

-This plugin allows you to quickly import content from your GatherContent projects into your WordPress site.
+This plugin allows you to transfer content from your GatherContent projects into your WordPress site and vice-versa.

 GatherContent is an online platform for pulling together, editing, and reviewing website content with your clients and colleagues.
 It's a reliable alternative to emailing around Word documents and pasting content into your CMS.
 This plugin replaces that process of copying and pasting content and allows you to bulk import structured content, and then continue to update it in WordPress with a few clicks.